lokapal-xyz/foundations/content/about.md

 At Lokapal, we believe in full transparency about our content creation process.
 We have utilized artificial intelligence (AI) tools during the development of this educational resource to:

-- Assist in content drafting
+- Assist in content alignment
-- Provide initial structural and grammatical suggestions
+- Provide styling and grammatical suggestions
 - Help refine and polish explanatory materials
 - Support research and information synthesis